reaktoro/reaktoro-jupyter-book/installation/installation-using-cmake.md

 ## Installing Reaktoro's software dependencies

 Before building Reaktoro, we need to install all software dependencies needed during the build process.
-We do not want, however, all these dependencies poluting our system and possibly causing conflicts and/or corrupting existing software.
+We do not want, however, all these dependencies polluting our system and possibly causing conflicts and/or corrupting existing software.

 This is achieved by installing all Reaktoro's dependencies in a dedicated [conda environment](https://conda.io/projects/conda/en/latest/user-guide/concepts/environments.html#conda-environments).